scalacenter/platform/process/src/site/platform.md

 The members of the Committee are dedicated developers with a long record of contributions to the Scala ecosystem, the development of the language and major open-source projects.
-The Committee is elected by the Scala Center.
+They have been elected by the Scala Center to represent and serve with their experience the broad interest of the Scala community, not their personal or employers' viewpoints.

 The Committee members are: